soundio/soundstage/README.md

 ### Running tests

-Tests run in a browser, simply navigate to `soundstage/test.html`.
+Tests run in a browser.
+Navigate to `soundstage/test.html`.

 > **Note**<br/>
-> Most tests are run against unbuilt files.
-A local server must be serving the
+> Many tests are run against unbuilt files.
+A server must be serving the
 > dependency repos and the soundstage repo from the same location.

 The `soundstage/test.html` page is also used to run tests in Chrome, FireFox and